 Because so many people have silently struggled with this for years, I wanted to provide this FREE resource: 20 Ways to Say No With Poise & Grace.
 In the free pdf download, I share strategies for saying “no” in a way that’s respectful, productive, and free of guilt.

 You can get a free copy of the 20 Ways to Say No With Poise & Grace by clicking the button below.

 This will automatically subscribe you to my mailing list which provides monthly updates and other occasional goodies (e.g. other free offers).
 I will always respect your privacy, and you can opt out at any time.
 Once you confirm your email address, you’ll receive a private link to the PDF that you can download.

 After You’ve Read It…

 If you enjoyed this free resource, you are welcome to share it with others.
 Here are a few possibilities:

-- Click the share buttons below (or on the floating sidebar) to share on Facebook, Twitter, LinkedIn, or Pinterest.
+- Click the share buttons below (or on the floating sidebar) to share on Facebook, Twitter, or LinkedIn.